Dan Biederman

 Daniel A. Biederman is an American urban redevelopment expert and public space management consultant.
-He is the co-founder of Grand Central Partnership, 34th Street Partnership, and Bryant Park Corporation, three Business Improvement Districts (BIDs) and private park managers operating in Midtown Manhattan, and is also the President of Biederman Redevelopment Ventures, a place-making consulting firm.
+He is the co-founder of Grand Central Partnership, 34th Street Partnership, and Bryant Park Corporation, three business improvement districts (BIDs) and private park managers operating in Midtown Manhattan, and is also the president of Biederman Redevelopment Ventures, a place-making consulting firm.
 Biederman has been cited for his success in using private funding to revitalize urban public spaces.

 Bryant Park Corporation

-In 1980 Biederman and Andrew Heiskell, then-Chairman of Time, Inc. and the New York Public Library, co-founded the Bryant Park Corporation (BPC).
-The not-for-profit private management company was created by the Rockefeller Brothers Fund to bring improvements to Bryant Park, a 9.6 acre park in Midtown Manhattan that had suffered a severe, decades-long decline.
-BPC immediately brought enhanced security and sanitation to the park and began slowly to rehabilitate its physical plant.
+In 1980 Biederman and Andrew Heiskell, then chairman of Time Inc. and the New York Public Library, co-founded the Bryant Park Corporation (BPC).
+The not-for-profit private management company was created by the Rockefeller Brothers Fund to bring improvements to Bryant Park, a 9.6 acre park in Midtown Manhattan.

-In 1987, the City of New York signed a 15-year agreement entrusting BPC with sole responsibility for managing, programming, and improving the park, whereupon it was closed for a four-year renovation.
+In 1987, the City of New York signed a 15-year agreement with BPC to manage, program, and improve the park, whereupon it was closed for a four-year renovation.
 The project entailed improving existing, and creating additional, park entrances to increase visibility from the street, enhancing the formal French garden design, and improving the park's paths and lighting.
 BPC's plan also included restoring the park's monuments, renovating its long-closed restrooms, and building two restaurant pavilions and four permanent food kiosks.

-After a four-year effort overseen by Biederman, the park reopened in 1992 to widespread acclaim.
-Called "a triumph for many" by The New York Times architectural critic Paul Goldberger, the renovation was lauded for its architectural excellence.
-The renovation was also lauded as "The Best Example of Urban Renewal" by New York magazine, and was described by Time as a "small miracle".
-Many awards followed, including a Design Merit Award from Landscape Architecture Magazine, and a 1996 Award for Excellence from the Urban Land Institute.
+After a four-year effort, the park reopened in 1992.
+The renovation was also lauded as "the best example of urban renewal" by New York magazine, and was described by Time as a "small miracle".
+Many awards followed, including a Design Merit Award from Landscape Architecture magazine, and a 1996 Award for Excellence from the Urban Land Institute.